mohamedsaif/IntelligentExperiences.OnContainers/guide/01-architecture/README.md

   - Ability to support multiple device communication protocols (HTTPS, AMQP,...)
 - **Cognitive Orchestrator Service**
   - Ability to route different AI requests to the appropriate service
-    - In our case, a single cognitive type is used (Cam-Frame-Analysis)
+    - In our case, a single cognitive type is used (CamFrame-Analysis)
     - Allow for future expansion to route a submitted request to different AI service (like face authentication request)
   - You can integrate any transformation here (receiving one format from devices and transform it to a new format to be consumable by target service)
 - **Camera Frame Analyzer Service**